 Black Hills South Dakota BDR-X

 The Black Hills BDR-X is the perfect introduction to a BDR in the midwest.
-With striking landscapes ranging from wide-open prairie, dense pine forests, and tall aspen trees, this 355-mile loop comprises three distinct sections and encompasses all the elements for your next adventure.
+With striking landscapes ranging from wide-open prairie, dense pine forests, and tall aspen trees, this 350 mile route encompasses all the elements for your next adventure.

 Enjoy a plethora of gravel and dirt roads, challenging two-track, and some of the best pavement you’ve ever ridden as you make way through historical towns in an area that shaped the west.